By Meera | Jan 2026

 From inward reflection → to outward action

-Celebrated across India, this festival carries different names, yet the essence remains the same - gratitude, renewal, and hope.
+Celebrated across India, this festival carries different names, yet the essence remains the same -

 Pongal in Tamil Nadu